Source: dimitrisvetsikas1969

 Theme and Topics

-We seek to collect original work on the science and engineering of programming microservices which including but not limited to evolutive and agile architectures, methods and tools, patterns, operations practices and DevOps, agile teams, programming languages and techniques for microservices, software quality aspects, metrics and software analytics, verification, test-driven approaches and testing, architectural refactoring, empirical studies and experience reports on microservice adoption and teaching.
-The topics include (but are not limited to):
+The AMP workshop aims to collect experiences on microservice adoption and reporting best practices, as well as failure cases, to build community knowledge based on past mistakes and successes.
+We seek to collect original work on the science and engineering of programming microservices, including but not limited to evolutionary and agile architectures, methods and tools, patterns, operational practices and DevOps, agile teams, programming languages and techniques for microservices, software quality aspects, metrics and software analytics, verification, test-driven approaches and testing, architectural refactoring, empirical studies, and experience reports on microservices adoption and teaching.
+We also emphasize the current trend towards AI-driven software engineering practices and the development of data-intensive applications.
+The workshop seeks for solutions and experiences both on AI-assisted tooling, and building data-intensive applications and LLMs using microservices.
+The workshop is open to experience reports from practitioners and academics.
+We seek to collect original work on the science and engineering of programming microservices, including but not limited to the following topics:

-- Software engineering methods and tools for microservices.
+• Software engineering methods and tools for microservices

-- Operations practices for microservices and DevOps support.
+• Operations practices for microservices and DevOps support

 Contributions and Evaluation

-AMP2024 seeks original contributions of the following types (maximum length):
+AMP 2025 seeks original contributions of the following types (maximum length):

-Papers should be formatted in Springer’s LNCS format and submitted through EasyChair.
+Papers should be formatted in Springer’s LNCS format and submitted through EasyChair

 How to submit